magento-engcom/bulk-api/README.md

 ## Tasks Board

 We are using [ZenHub](https://www.zenhub.com/) board to manage stories and tasks and build burndown chart for them.
-Please install browser pluin to get all teh features of this application.
+Please install browser plugin to get all the features of this application.

 The Kanban board: https://app.zenhub.com/workspace/o/magento-engcom/bulk-api